xijunke/HoverEnergyConsumptionOptimizations_WGP_WKP/README.md

-﻿# Wing geometry and kinematic parameters optimization of flapping wing hovering flight for minimum energy
+﻿# Wing geometry and kinematic parameters (WGP and WKP) optimization of flapping wing hovering flight for minimum energy

 ## Here, these codes are written for the following papers: